Tammy Hembrow Puts Famed Booty On Display In Impossibly Tight Mini Shorts

 According to The Daily Mail, Jahkoy took to Instagram on Wednesday to share text messages with his followers from an alleged ex-girlfriend.

-The text message thread starts with an unknown number messaging Jahkoy and asking, “You’re good?.”
+The text message thread starts with an unknown number messaging Jahkoy and asking, “You’re good?”

 Jahkoy responded with, “who dis,” to which the number responded, “Nvm then.”